MichalPokojny/MyProject2-RockPaperScissors/README.md

 No unfixed bugs

+## General overview

+**Gesture button area**

+- Expected
+-- Feature is expected to clicked and sign the accurate image to player area based on user choice of gesture and also do the math random calculation for computer area and assign a accurate image and based on the result update the live score.
+- Testing
+-- Tested the feature by clicking one of the buttons.
+- Result
+-- The feature responded as expected and assign the correct image and update the score.

+**Rules button area**

+- Expected
+-- Feature is expected to be clicked when user want to see the rules of the game.
+- Testing
+-- Tested the feature by clicking the "Rules" button.
+- Result
+-- The feature responded as expected and showed the unordered list area of the game rules.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: